 Spotting Moufflon through a Swarovski ATS 20-50×65 – We used the spotter to help us stabilise our position and lay the binos on it to achieve greater stability when ranging.
 Photo made on 25x magnification at a hair over 700m. link to entire hunting story further down…

 What does the Leica Geovid HD-B 3000 bring to the table?

 Placed on a portable Manfrotto tripod, it enabled us to range items more accurately.
 Here we’re taking it through it’s paces before our trip to France.

-Convenience is the first thing that comes to mind, you don’t have to reach out for your range finder after spending time glassing with your binos wasting time trying to locate game.
-The binos are not light but given that they are doubling for a range finder as well you must take that into consideration.
+Convenience is the first thing that comes to mind, you don’t have to reach out for your range finder after spending time glassing with your binos wasting time trying to locate game again with your rangefinder through a monocular view.
+The binocular rangefinders are not light but given that they are doubling for a range finder as well you must take that into consideration.
 Not having two items dangling off your neck keeps things simple especially when you’re walking through brush or trees like the one below.
 They reminded me of Scar’s share of the kingdom in the Lion King, don’t they? 😊 The mouflon easily camouflage themselves in this environment, top optics are not an option but a must.
 They truly enable you to enjoy being in the outdoors and spotting minute details.

 Among these branches, it pays to have less items hanging off your neck and getting caught while trying to work your way to a suitable position.